What to Do in Cozumel Cruise Stop: 2025 Can’t-Miss Picks

 Can I walk to downtown San Miguel from the cruise port?

 Yes, but only if you’re docked at Punta Langosta Pier, which is right downtown.
 The walk takes 5–10 minutes.
-If your ship docks at SSA/International Pier or Puerta Maya, you’ll need a taxi, about 10 minutes and $8–10 USD per car, to downtown San Miguel.
+If your ship docks at International Pier (SSA) or Puerta Maya, a taxi is recommended to get to San Miguel.

 What are the best beach clubs in Cozumel for a cruise stop?